The heaviest snowfall in a decade is possible as a wintry blast roils parts of the US - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “It’s snowing so hard, the snow plows go through and then within a half hour the roadways are completely covered again,” Sgt.
 Todd Ringle said.

-A section of I-70 was closed in central Kansas by Saturday afternoon.
-Roughly 10 inches (25 centimeters) of snow had fallen in parts of the state, with snow and sleet totals predicted to top 14 inches for parts of Kansas and northern Missouri.
+Roughly 10 inches (25 centimeters) of snow had fallen in parts of Kansas, with snow and sleet totals predicted to top 14 inches (36 centimeters) for parts of that state and northern Missouri.

-In Kentucky, Louisville recorded 7.7 inches (19.5 cm) of snow on Sunday, a new record for the date that shattered the previous mark of 3 inches (7.6 cm) set in 1910.
-Lexington, Kentucky, also set a snowfall record, with 5 inches (12.7 cm).
+In Kentucky, Louisville recorded 7.7 inches (19.5 centimeters) of snow on Sunday, a new record for the date that shattered the previous mark of 3 inches (7.6 centimeters) set in 1910.
+Lexington, Kentucky, also set a snowfall record, with 5 inches (12.7 centimeters).

 Parts of upstate New York saw 3 feet (0.9 meters) or more of snow from a lake effect event expected to last until late Sunday afternoon.